Rules

 5.1 QSO points

-Let Δ be the shortest distance around a 24‑hour clock between your UTC offset and the other station’s UTC offset (in minutes).
+Picture all UTC offsets arranged around a 24‑hour clock.
+Let Δ be the shortest distance around that clock between your UTC offset and the other station’s UTC offset (UTC+ is hhMME, UTC− is hhMMW.
+For example London will be 0100E).
 Then:

 Examples